syncfusion-content/maui-docs/MAUI/Chat/messages.md

 ## MessageTimestampFormat for Incoming and Outgoing messages

 The `SfChat` allows you specify the format in which timestamps are shown for outgoing and incoming messages.
-The date and time representation can be customised using the [IncomingMessageTimestampFormat](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Chat.SfChat.html#Syncfusion_Maui_Chat_SfChat_IncomingMessageTimestampFormat) and [OutgoingMessageTimestampFormat](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Chat.SfChat.html#Syncfusion_Maui_Chat_SfChat_OutgoingMessageTimestampFormat) properties.
+The date and time representation can be customized using the [IncomingMessageTimestampFormat](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Chat.SfChat.html#Syncfusion_Maui_Chat_SfChat_IncomingMessageTimestampFormat) and [OutgoingMessageTimestampFormat](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Chat.SfChat.html#Syncfusion_Maui_Chat_SfChat_OutgoingMessageTimestampFormat) properties.

 {% tabs %}
 {% highlight xaml hl_lines="4 5" %}